pythagoras-dev/parameterizable/README.md

 `parameterizable` allows to:
 * Get parameters of an object as a dictionary.
 * Get default parameters of a class as a dictionary.
-* Serialize an object's parameters to a 'portable' dictionary that has sorted str keys and contains values with only basic (builtin) types and portable sub-dictionaries.
+* Serialize an object's parameters to a JSON string.
-* Recreate an object from its parameters, stored in a 'portable' dictionary.
+* Recreate the object from its parameters, stored in a JSON string.

 ## Why Is It Useful?